 Nail Trauma

-Injuries to the nail, such as stubbing your toe or wearing ill-fitting shoes that press against the nail, can weaken the nail’s protective barrier.
+Injuries to the nail, like stubbing your toe or wearing tight shoes, can weaken its protective barrier.
 This makes it easier for fungi to enter and establish an infection.

 Pre-existing Conditions

-Certain medical conditions, such as diabetes, poor circulation and weakened immune systems, can make individuals more susceptible to fungal infections.
+Some health issues can increase the risk of fungal infections.
+These include diabetes, poor circulation, and weak immune systems.
 These conditions reduce the body's ability to fight off infections, allowing fungi to take hold more easily.

 Ageing